 Can you pick your seats for the Hatfield and McCoy Dinner Show?

-Yes and no. If you book early enough, you can request your attendant to assign a specific seating arrangement, and they will gladly do so.
+Yes and no. Seating is assigned, but if you book early enough, you can request a specific seating arrangement, and they may be able to help.
 Otherwise, you will have to take the seat assigned to your reservation.
-A pro tip here is to arrive early enough before all the good seats are taken, and you may just land a table of your choosing.
+A pro tip here is to book early, because seating requests are easier to accommodate before a show is nearly sold out.

 Conclusion